-If you’re in the process of building your duck coop or you already have one built, you might be wondering: how many ducks can my coop hold?
-In the book Storey’s Guide to Raising Ducks, Dave Holderread recommends 2-6 square feet of space per duck inside their coop/duck house, depending on breed and temperament.
+If you’re in the process of building your duck coop or you already have one built, you might be wondering how many ducks your coop can hold?
+Answer: each duck will need 2-6 square feet of space inside their coop/duck house, depending on breed and temperament.

 Smaller breeds like Runners or Welsh Harlequins can deal with 2-3 square feet of space each.
 Larger breeds like Pekins and Silver Apple Yards will need 4-6 sq ft.

-Do I have plenty of protected outdoor space for my ducks?
+5. Do you have plenty of protected outdoor space for your ducks?

 Ideally, your ducks can get a minimum of 6 hours of outdoor time in the sun in a safe fenced in area to play, swim, and forage.
 This helps keep them healthy and happy.

 We have a 75′ x 20′ fenced back yard where our flock spends their day, and two 2′ x 6′ duck houses (aka the Tyrant Farms’ Quackerboxes) where they spend the night.
-We also let our flock out in our front yard gardens in the evening to forage while we garden and pick veggies.
+We also let our flock out with us in the evening while we garden.